Shiregreen child murders: Sentence

 On 12 November 2019, both Barrass and Machin were sentenced to life for murder, with a minimum of 35 years in prison.

 Memorial

 The murders occurred at 92 Gregg House Road, an end terrace residential property owned by Sanctuary Housing.
 It remained unoccupied in the aftermath of the murders and the arrest and trial of Barrass and Machin.
-Following their sentencing, Sanctuary Housing applied for planning permission to demolish the house and construct a memorial on its site.
+Following their sentencing, Sanctuary Housing applied for planning permission to demolish the house and construct a memorial in its place.
 The proposals gained the support of the surviving members of the Barrass family as well as the wider local community in Shiregreen.
 Planning permission was granted for the project in July 2020.

-According to the planning application, the memorial will consist of a small greenspace on the former site of the house, with a memorial tree in the centre.
+According to the planning application, the memorial would consist of a small greenspace on the former site of the house, with a memorial tree in the centre.
 The house was demolished on 17 February 2021.